lpic2book/src/docs/lpic2.201.1.md

 list of supported hardware grew the amount of code that was never used on any given system grew too.
 Therefore a system was introduced that allowed the kernel to load some hardware drivers dynamically.
-These loadable device drivers were named \"kernel modules\".
+These loadable device drivers were named "kernel modules".

 Though the Linux kernel can load and unload modules it does not qualify as a microkernel.
-Microkernels are designed such that only the least possible amount of code is run in supervisor mode NDASH this was never a design goal for Linux kernels.
+Microkernels are designed such that only the least possible amount of code is run in supervisor mode - this was never a design goal for Linux kernels.
 The Linux kernel is best described as a hybrid kernel: it is capable of loading and unloading code as microkernels do, but runs almost exclusively in supervisor mode, as